salacika/DE1SQL/SQL2/README.md

 <br/><br/>
 ### `Exercise5`
-### How many days elapsed between now and flight dates happening in week 52?
-(Hint: used DATEDIFF, WEEKOFYEAR)
+### How many days elapsed between the current date and the flights happening in week 52, for incidents from Colorado?
+(Hint: use NOW, DATEDIFF, WEEKOFYEAR)

 <br/><br/><br/>